Learn the best way to play the C Major Scale on the guitar with this guide.

 Don't practice this pattern too much, though, because it's a trap and you won't be able to scale up your playing.

-A better way to play the C Major scale over 2 octaves is to use a 3-note-per-string pattern, which gives you the same number of notes per string to pluck, i.e. 3.
+A better way to play the C Major scale over two octaves on the guitar is to use a 3-note-per-string pattern, which gives you the same number of notes per string to pluck, i.e. 3.

 To play the C major scale for fingerstyle guitar, use a combination of index, middle and ring fingers or thumb, index and middle fingers of the plucking hand.